$UCG (+1,54%)

 The growth prospects are excellent and EU regulation ("In addition, at least 90% of all disposable plastic and metal beverage containers with a volume of up to three liters must be collected separately by 2029") plays into their hands.

-I have now also added the company Envipco Holding $ENVI (+1,55%) which is also active in the take-back systems business.
-Their systems are cheaper than those of Tomra Systems, which makes them particularly attractive in Eastern European countries.
+I have now also added the company Envipco Holding $ENVI (-2,5%) which is also active in the take-back systems business.
+Their systems are cheaper than those of Tomra Systems, which allows them to score particularly well in Eastern European countries.
 They are growing very strongly, are expected to become profitable this year and the forecast P/E ratio for 2027 is below 10.
 The algorithm of my favorite analysis tool Simply Wall Street determines that the share is currently around 93% undervalued based on future forecast cash flows, which is rare.

 Envipco Holding: